bioinfomethods/panelapp/README.md

 ## Application overview

-Panel App is a project based on Django Framework (v2.1).
+Panel App is a project based on Django Framework.
 It uses PostgreSQL as database, AWS SQS as message queue backend and AWS S3 for file storage.

 Python version: 3.8